Bronchitis Treatment Clinic in El Paso, and Horizon City, TX

 At UCare Urgent Care, we are happy to answer your queries about bronchitis and the various treatment options we offer.
 We are open 7 days a week, with convenient timings till 9:00 pm.
 Contact us today for more information.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Bronchitis is a fairly common illness that typically falls between the common cold and pneumonia in terms of severity.
 While it is not usually a severe illness, it is serious enough to require medical attention.

 Bronchitis is a respiratory infection that causes inflammation in the lining of the bronchial tubes that convey air to and from your lungs.
 Bronchitis can be either acute or chronic, which means that it can either last for a relatively short amount of time, similar to the seasonal flu, or for a much longer period, typically longer than three months.
 Chronic bronchitis is usually associated with chronic obstructive pulmonary disease (COPD)